Supports of simple modules in cyclotomic Cherednik categories O: Introduction

 In Section \ref{S_main_proofs} we prove results explained in Section \ref{SS_main_res}.
 In Section \ref{SS_Heis_cryst}, we introduce an $\slf_\infty$-crystal on $\Part_\ell$ and establish some of its basic properties.
 We compute the corresponding crystal operators in many chambers including asymptotic ones in Section \ref{SS_comput_Heis}.
 Then we show that the wall-crossing bijections commute with the Kac-Moody and Heisenberg crystal operators, Section \ref{SS_wc_vs_cryst}.
 Next, we explain how to compute the wall-crossing bijections through hyperplanes, Section \ref{SS_wc_bij_comput}.
 We summarize the computations of supports and of Heisenberg crystals in Section \ref{SS_comput_summ} and give an example of computation in Section \ref{SS_comput_example}.

 Section \ref{S_App} is an appendix describing various developments related to the main body of the paper.
 In Section \ref{S_App_kappa0} we consider the computation of supports in the case when $\kappa=0$.
 In Section \ref{S_gen_groups} we explain how to reduce a computation of supports for the complex reflection groups $G(\ell,r,n)$ to that for $G(\ell,1,n)$.
-Finally, in Section \ref{S_commut_cryst} we explain a conjectural crystal version of the level-rank duality for affine type A Kac-Moody algebras (involving three commuting crystals) and its categorical meaning.
+Finally, in Section \ref{S_commut_cryst} we explain a conjectural crystal version of the level-rank duality for affine type A Kac-Moody algebras (involving three commuting crystals) and its categorical meaning\footnote{After the present paper appeared, the problem of showing that the three crystals commute was solved by Gerber in \cite{Gerber} using combinatorial methods.}.
 It is based on a variant of techniques used in \cite{RSVV} and \cite{VV_proof} combined with an approach of Bezrukavnikov and Yun, \cite{BY} to Koszul duality for Kac-Moody groups.

 {\bf Acknowledgements}.
-I would like to thank Roman Bezrukavnikov for numerous stimulating discussions.
-Also I am grateful to Emily Norton and Seth Shelley-Abrahamson for numerous comments on the preliminary version of this text.
+I would like to thank Roman Bezrukavnikov for many stimulating discussions.
+Also I am grateful to Nicolas Jacon, Emily Norton and Seth Shelley-Abrahamson for numerous comments on the preliminary version of this text.
+I would also like to thank the referee for their careful reading of the paper and helpful comments.
 This work was partially supported by the NSF under grants DMS-1161584, DMS-1501558.